 Restaurant Engines has a hosting and maintenance component to their business that is recurring as well.

 The way they’ve positioned their ‘Setup & Launch’ service is to automatically include their recurring ‘Service Plan’.

 In fact, I recommend that you don’t ever sell a service as a ‘one-time’ project unless it’s specifically designed to feed your customer into your recurring revenue product, just like Restaurant Engines has done.

-Your goal should be 100% focused on selling your recurring revenue service – that’s the only way you’ll build a business that gives your freedom and develops real equity value.
+Your goal should be 100% focused on selling your recurring revenue service.
+That’s the only way you’ll build a business that gives you freedom and develops real equity value.

 That’s It!
 You’ve Escaped The ‘Agency’ Trap!

 I’ve seen firsthand how having a productized service can change your business and change your life.

 If you’ve been trapped in the traditional Agency model and have been struggling to get ahead, I’m telling you it’s not your fault – you have a broken business model.

 Another one of my favorite quotes from Warren Buffet is, “You don’t get any extra credit in business for a high degree of difficulty.”